sitexa-com/sitexa/README.md

 # sitexa
-Application with databases, backend technology, frontend technology, introduce in some interesting framework, m
+Application with database, backend technology, frontend technology, introduce in some interesting framework and component, maybe valueable, may not.